Clan (TV series)

-Clan (aired as The Out-Laws in the UK and Australia) is a Flemish TV series, directed by Kaat Beels and Nathalie Basteyns.
+Clan (aired as The Out-Laws in the United Kingdom and Australia) is a Belgian miniseries created by Malin-Sarah Gozin and directed by Kaat Beels and Nathalie Basteyns.
 The show aired during fall of 2012 on the Belgian channel VTM, after six months of filming from August 2011 until January 2012.
+An Irish remake under the title Bad Sisters was released in 2022 on Apple TV+.

 Story

 The early death of their parents caused five sisters to have a close relationship (a clan).
 Their relationship is torn apart after one of the sisters, Goedele, marries the despicable Jean-Claude (aptly called "De Kloot"—The Prick, “kloot” means “bollock”).
 Gradually, the four sisters see Goedele transform into a submissive housewife, living in the shadow of her loathsome husband.
 Each of the four sisters has a reason to detest "De Kloot".
 This eventually drives them to plotting his death, but their plans don't always work out the way they expected.
 Eventually, he dies but two insurance agents are convinced that his death wasn't an accident and are desperate to find out how he died.